 There is a discrepancy on your Google My Business page.
 We are calling about your Google account.
-Most likely you have or will receive a phone call that starts just like that.
+Most likely, you will receive a phone call that starts just like that.
 Is it legit?
 Does Google ever call you directly?

 Here is what Google says: